conat-us/technology-stack/README.md

 ## Development with Blazor

 New product features will, as a general rule, be developed using Blazor server technology.
 This is because developing new features with Blazor Server permits easier and more rapid debugging.
-Porting the debugged code to Blazor WebAssembly is relatively trivial and rapid, however.
+Porting the debugged code to Blazor WebAssembly is relatively trivial and quick.

+Blazor server apps are not suitable for deployment to production on the public Internet, however.
+Production versions of applications will always be implemented with WebAssembly.

 # Package Management